SparrowMike/cheatsheets/instalfest.md

 ##

 Hurray!!
-You have completed the first part of installation.
-Move on to installfest.md for the next set of installations.
+You have completed installfesst!